Round-Pi/flipperzero-tamagotch-p1/README.md

 - Left button is A.
 - Down or OK is B.
 - Right button is C.
-- Holding the Up button functions the same as press both A and C, which mutes the volume.
+- Up button is A and C (mute/change in-game time).
 - Hold the Back button to save and exit.